 4. The “Aguila” meets “Matanglawin.”

-It was on March 15, 1896 when Goyo received his Bachelor of Arts degree from the Ateneo de Manila.
-Today, we can only wonder what would have happened had the 21-year-old Bulakeño pursued his post-grad plan of enrolling at the School of Arts and Trades to be a maestro de obras (foreman).
+On March 15, 1896, Goyo received his Bachelor of Arts degree from the Ateneo de Manila.
+We can only wonder what would have happened had the 21-year-old Bulakeño pursued his post-grad plan of enrolling at the School of Arts and Trades to be a maestro de obras (foreman).

 “Goyo signed an oath with his own blood, promising to support the society, keep its secrets, obey its laws and aid its comrades.
 His hand quivered as he wrote his nom de guerre: Aguila.
 After the rites, the Supremo (Deodato Arellano) approached his nephew and said: “Like the Aguila, be vigilant.
 It is the price of liberty!”